CharleRoger/Garden/Canon/Languages/Misc/Möxali.md

 ### Prepositions
 All prepositions in Möxali are monosyllabic and always unstressed, appearing at the start of a noun phrase, so can be thought of as clitics.
 ### Conjunctions
-A small set of conjunctions is used to link clauses or begin statements:
+A small set of conjunctions is used to link clauses or begin statements.
+Broadly speaking, each conjunction uses the previous clause, if there is one present, to provide contextual information to the next clause:
 - *i* — basic positive conjunction meaning "and, thus, so, then"
 - *fi* — basic negative conjunction meaning "but, however, regardless"
-- *yo* — temporal conjunction meaning "when, then, at that time"
+- *yu* — temporal conjunction meaning "now, when, at that time"